seekayel/kamlasater.com/src/routes/blog/how-to-pass-9-aws-certifications-in-14-months.md

 I would not recomend this challenge for someone who thinks they will get a job out of it, or a promotion.
 I did find it useful to understand a broader array of the AWS service offerings and it forced me to nail the basics.

 At a past job, as a way to challenge myself and my team to dive into studying AWS I took on the challenge of passing all the AWS certification exams within 12 months.
-I used some elements of Ultra Learning which I was reading at the time.
+I used some elements of [Ultralearning](https://www.scotthyoung.com/blog/ultralearning/) (a strategy for aggressive, self-directed learning) which I was reading at the time.

 My **WHY** was: